yvasiyarov/swagger/README.md

 Use the following annotation comments to describe the API as a whole.
 They should be placed in the "main" file of your application, above the "package" keyword.
-The @-tags are not case sensitive, but it is recommended to use the casing as shown, to be consistent.
+The @-tags are not case sensitive (TODO Is this true?), but it is recommended to use the casing as shown, to be consistent.
 Each of these annotations take a single argument that is an unquoted string to the end of the line.
 The purpose of each annotation should be self-explanatory.
 They are all optional, although using at least @Title and @Description is highly recommended.